jcn2001/goblins_gouls_ghosts/README.md

 # goblins_gouls_ghosts

-code for the kaggle competition goblins, ghouls, and ghosts
+code and prediction datasets for the kaggle competition goblins, ghouls, and ghosts